n4ze3m/Internet-Explorer-BOT/README.md

 # Old-football-news-bot

-Python twitter bot which tweet old football new
+Python twitter bot which tweet old football news

+easy to use hahah